hrishioa/hrishioa.github.io/_posts/2019-03-11-debugging-node-in-production:-anatomy-of-a-bug-hunt.md

 e
 ```

 That e at the end isn't a typo - sometimes the process would die in the middle of printing the error message.
-It never really got past the e, leaving me wondering in suspense as to what my dying process was trying to tell me before it had its throat slit by (presumably) the OS.
-BTW the little comments from the source code made things worse.
-Yes, I know it's an unhandled error event, but what on earth does 'alternatively it s a write' mean?
+It never really got past the e, leaving me in suspense as to what my dying process was trying to tell me before it had its throat slit by (presumably) the OS.
+The little comments from the source code made things worse.
+Yes, I know it's an unhandled error event.
 There's absolutely no information here as to who is failing, why or when.
-Googling the problem produced mostly other confused conders, but none of them used any of the packages I was using - I only really had two dependencies, and even their dependencies didn't match the other people this error frustrated.
+Googling the problem produced mostly other confused coders, but none of them used any of the packages I was using - I only really had two dependencies, and even their dependencies didn't turn up any matches.

 I was still pretty lazy, so I tried improving exception handling in my code (which through years of coding I'm glad to say was the only thing not terrible about this codebase at the time) to catch any errors that were falling through.
-Most everything was wrapped in promise code that caught errors, but I added catch-alls just in case and waited.
+Most everything was wrapped in Promise code that caught errors, but I added catch-alls just in case and waited.
 Nothing.
 Nada.
 The same error message, and none of my handlers had triggered.

 ```bash
 events.js:72